 If change is so crucial, why do people resist it?
 Vast portions of the present business research literature are dedicated to determining how companies mitigate risk and why these techniques work.
 The same is true for people; they resist change because it represents risk and uncertainty.
 At a 2011 newspaper, Myungweon Choi discovered that readiness for change, commitment to change, openness to change, and cynicism of change are all variables that impact a person’s ability to deal with change.

 How can we identify if individuals in an organization are more prone to resist change?
-Leaders can survey their employees, many inventories exist to provide organizations an idea of whether someone is prone to withstand change, including a tool made by Shaul Oreg in 2003 and validated instruments built for the Technology Adoption Model (TAM), and the Unified Theory of Acceptance and Use of Technology (UTAUT).
+New Smyrna Beach Wildlife Removal can survey their employees, many inventories exist to provide organizations an idea of whether someone is prone to withstand change, including a tool made by Shaul Oreg in 2003 and validated instruments built for the Technology Adoption Model (TAM), and the Unified Theory of Acceptance and Use of Technology (UTAUT).
 Leaders should also have the ability to identify people that may resist change from private understanding of the workers they work with.
 Leaders should also remember that the idea of resistance by itself shouldn’t be construed as a marker against a person, after all it is a perfectly natural reaction.
 What leaders do need to be careful of, however, is permitting that immunity take hold among a team.

 The Significance of Followers